After a hot summer, hiring cools in September as employers add 263,000 jobs

 "I think this is good news for the Federal Reserve," said Nela Richardson, chief economist at the payroll processing firm ADP.
 "You are seeing some softening in early-stage demand [for workers] but still continuation in hiring."

-Manufacturers added 22,000 jobs in September, Friday's report showed.
+Manufacturers added 22,000 jobs in September, Friday's report showed — down from 27,000 in August and 37,000 in July.
 A survey of factory managers released earlier this week pointed to a less frantic need for additional employees.

 More than half the factory managers polled said demand for their products appears to be softening, making them reluctant to hire additional workers.